Diabetes: Care and Management

 In order to be considered for this course, you should be a Registered Healthcare Professional who will have contact with patients/clients/service users with diabetes or have a diploma in a healthcare-related subject, or substantive practice experience working with people with diabetes.

-This Continuing Professional Development can be studied within the MSc Advanced Healthcare Practice (Clinical) award framework or as a single CPD.
+This Continuing Professional Development can be studied within the BA (Hons) Health and Social Care Development award framework or as a single CPD.